PlaidWeb/mt2publ/README.md

 ## Basic usage

 Currently only SQLite databases are supported (although adding direct support for MySQL and Postgres isn't too hard).
-If you have a MySQL database dump you can convert it to SQLite via [mysql2sqlite](https://github.com/dumblob/mysql2sqlite).
+If you have a MySQL database dump you can convert it to SQLite via [mysql2sqlite](https://github.com/dumblob/mysql2sqlite), and for Postgres you can follow [these instructions](https://manuelvanrijn.nl/blog/2012/01/18/convert-postgresql-to-sqlite/).

 ```
 pip install mt2publ